Ce1ling/create-web3-dapp/templates/evm/README.md

-This contains all content related to SOL.
+This contains all content related to EVM.

 ## Getting Started